liamhays/flipwire/README.md

 firmware.
 If you're using another firmware, you're on your own.

 # Adapter Incompatibility
+Most Bluetooth adapters work perfectly with the Flipper.
+Some are more temperamental than others: an operation that works perfectly on one might require more finagling and more connect/disconnect cycles to work on another.
+Others will only work for some operations.

-In RPC mode, the Flipper's Bluetooth implementation exhibits strange compatibility issues with Stone Peak series Intel Bluetooth adapters: the Flipper will disconnect while it's sending data with disconnect reason `0x08` (connection supervision timeout reached).
+The least compatible adapters I've found are Intel Stone Peak WiFi/Bluetooth cards.
+The Flipper's Bluetooth implementation exhibits strange compatibility issues with these: the Flipper will disconnect while it's sending data with disconnect reason `0x08` (connection supervision timeout reached).
 This means that you can upload files, run small commands, and download small files without problems, but you can't download files bigger than about 5 kB before the Flipper disconnects.

-If your adapter doesn't work, Flipwire will hang when it tries to download a file, because it's waiting for more data from a disconnected device.
-I *believe* that this is the fault of the core2 coprocessor on the STM32WB55, since the Intel adapters work with every other device.
+I have no idea why this happens (see below).

+If your adapter isn't one of the Stone Peak adapters listed below, and exhibits issues after pair/unpair and disconnect/connect cycles, open an issue and we'll add it to the incompatible list.

-## Broken adapters
+## Broken adapter list
 These are the two models in the Intel Stone Peak series.
 There are several models of the 7265, but I've only tested the 802.11ac version of the 7265.
 However, given that both the 7265 and 3165 have the